I.4.1 Legal Framework

 - Description of the main project objective and the objective of the supported activity including the address of the project website.

-Where the total public support for a project involving physical investment does not exceed EUR 500.000, at least one poster (minimum size A3) or an equivalent electronic display has to be placed on the infrastructure or construction, or (if not possible) at a place nearby readily visible to the public.
+Where the total cost of a project that carries out a physical investment or the purchase of equipment does not exceed EUR 100.000, at least one poster (minimum size A3) or an equivalent electronic display has to be placed on the site, or (if not possible) at a place nearby readily visible to the public.
 The poster has to include information about the project as listed above.

 Branding Promotional Products